 Angela Kim: Children & adolescents, multicultural education, cultural competency in social work education and practice, bicultural ethnic identity development among immigrant children and their families members; international social work practice.
 Presented: Interdisciplinary Empowerment Service Model for Migrants/Immigrants/Refugees in Suburban Settings

-Lloyd Lyter: Behavioral health, substance abuse prevention, HIV disease, international social work
+Lloyd Lyter: Behavioral health, substance abuse prevention, HIV disease, international social work, chemical dependence and mental health.

 Karen Rich: Formal and informal responses to crime victims, coping skills of victims with disabilities, sexual assult victim interviewing by police officers, stigmatization and coping skills of crime victims with disabilities